JoshFerge/joshferge.com/md/pages/links.md

 ## News / Blogs

 I generally try to consume information through RSS Feeds.
-I use the [Reeder](https://reederapp.com).
-It is one of the best pieces of software that I use and well worth the money.
+I use the [Reeder](https://reederapp.com) Mac / iOS app.
+It is one of the best pieces of software, and well worth the money.
 You can find RSS feeds for most of these links.

 - [Marginal Revolution](https://marginalrevolution.com)
 - [Matt Levine's Bloomberg Column](https://reederapp.com)